Everything you need to plan your intranet

-Planning your intranet effectively is vital to ensure successful deployment and adoption within your company.
+Planning your intranet effectively is paramount to ensure successful deployment and adoption within your company.
 But where do you start?
 With almost 20 years of experience behind us, we know a thing or two about planning an intranet!
 We offer a range of intranet features that can be added to your customised intranet.
 We’ve put together a checklist of the essential features you need to create a successful intranet plan.Try our software

 Why do you need an intranet?
 This is arguably the most important question you will ask when planning your intranet.
 You need to determine what you want to achieve, so that you have a tangible goal to measure success against.
 Typical goals may be to improve communication, encourage collaboration, or share vital business news.

 Who is your intranet for?
 Defining your audience is key when it comes to planning your intranet, as it allows you to prioritise must-have features based on user needs.
 For example, if your intranet is for connecting remote workers, you need to ensure it is mobile-friendly.
 Try to get in the minds of your intranet users to get an idea of what they will need on a daily basis.

 Step 3: Decide which intranet features are essential